pluckabee/sketch-ts-claire/README.md

 I have noticed some inconsistencies in the naming of artboard vs artBoard.
 I have gone with artboard

 ### State Management
-I am using a provider that provides a datacontext and also gives us state to manage Loading, error and no data states
+I am using a provider that provides the document data and also gives us state to manage Loading, error and no data states

 I am using the url structure to manage the selected artboard.
 I find this gives us a consistent single source of truth than trying to store it in state and keep it synced up with our routing structure